egor-tensin/vk-scripts/docs/online_duration.md

 ![hour.png]

 You can limit the scope of the database by supplying a time range.
-Only online durations that are within the supplied range shall then be processed.
+Only online sessions that overlap with this range shall then be processed.
 Set the range by specifying both or one of the `--from` and `--to` parameters.
-Values must be in the `%Y-%m-%dT%H:%M:%SZ` format (a subset of ISO 8601).
+The values must be in the `%Y-%m-%dT%H:%M:%SZ` format (a subset of ISO 8601).

 All dates and times are in UTC.